bnjmnrsh/searchlights/readme.md

 ## Gotchas

--   When the `parentEl` is positioned, `relative`, `absolute` or `fixed`, there appears to be some drawing issues, where the upper left corner of the `.searchlight` elements are transparent (event with a background color), and the elements slightly offset.
+-   Chrome: when attaching serachLight elements to targets other then the `<body>`, and the target, is positioned `relative`, `absolute` or `fixed`, there appears to be some drawing issues.
+The upper left corner of the `.searchlight` elements have transparent bites taken out of them (event when a `background-color` set in css), and the elements are slightly offset from center.
 The result is that the pointer is not centred as expected, and some of the searchlight elements may be clipped.
 Early testing, this appears to be a Chrome bug, as safari and FF don't have the issue.

 -   `CanvasRenderingContext2D.filter` is not currently supported in safari https://caniuse.com/?search=CanvasRenderingContext2D.filter